Interesse an einer Promotion im Bereich der Politik Ost- und Südostasiens?

 Aktuelle Dissertationsprojekte

 Loren Bustos is a doctoral student and DAAD scholarship holder at Friedrich-Alexander University (FAU).
 Her research project focuses on strengthening EU-ASEAN relations through the protection of human rights in economic cooperation.
-She received her Master’s degree in International Relations with Economic and Legal Aspects from the University of Szeged in Hungary and was a scholarship […]
+As part of her PhD, she is investigating the importance of human rights and non-economic dimensions in EU-ASEAN interregional economic cooperation, particularly in their trade and business relations.. […]